Dorothy Meets Ozma of Oz

-Dorothy Meets Ozma of Oz is a 1987 direct-to-video animated short film introduced by Michael Gross of Family Ties.
+Dorothy Meets Ozma of Oz is a 1987 American direct-to-video animated short film introduced by Michael Gross of Family Ties.
 It is based on the 1907 novel Ozma of Oz by L. Frank Baum.

 Plot

 On an ocean voyage bound for Australia with her Aunt Em and Uncle Henry, Dorothy Gale and Toto are swept overboard in a storm.
 Dorothy manages to climb in with a hen who had also fallen into the sea.

 Next morning, Dorothy finds the hen, whose name is Billina, had laid an egg and can talk.
 Dorothy finds that they are in the Land of Oz.
 Finding Toto's tracks in the sand, they follow them to a place in the forest where they find a warning signed in the sand: "Beware the Wheelers".
 Stopping again, they decide to have breakfast.
 Dorothy finds that the tree she is sitting under grows lunchboxes.

 Having finished breakfast, they are chased by two Wheelers.
 They reach a rocky hill, and climb up it knowing the Wheelers can't follow them.
 One of the Wheelers threatens to tear them into little pieces for stealing "their" lunchboxes.
 Dorothy and Billina agree that they could be lying.
 Suddenly, the Tin Woodman, the Scarecrow, and the Cowardly Lion arrive, followed by Tik-Tok and the Hungry Tiger.

 As the Wheelers try to attack Dorothy's friends, Princess Ozma appears and orders them to halt.
 Dorothy approaches and introduces herself.
 Eventually, the Wheelers apologize for the behaviour and promise not to do it again.
 They explain that Toto was headed towards the land of the Nome King.
 Reunited with her old friends, Dorothy is introduced to Tik-Tok and Hungry Tiger and Ozma explains that they are on their way to rescue the Queen of Ev and her ten children from the evil Nome King and his Magic Belt.